nikprt/Niklas_Portfolio/README.md

 # Niklas_Portfolio
 Portfolio of Data Science projects

-# Project 1: Credit Card Approval Classification
+# Project 1: Credit Card Approval Classification (link here!)
 * Trained and evaluated a binary classification model to predict the suitability of a credit card applicant based on personal data.
 * Worked with real-world data including data of ~36,000 applicant IDs.
 * Used EDA and Vintage Analysis to illustrate the payment behaviour of the applicants and assign a label to each applicant ID {'good', 'bad'}.